The Best Places to Distribute Flyers for a New Business

 Supermarkets are where many people hang up new flyers for businesses, and you can also ask the store if you can set up a table in the corner and pass out flyers yourself and tell people about your business as they shop.
 This is a great way to get the word out if you have some free time to stand around a grocery store or supermarket and explain your business to those interested.

 Locally owned restaurants and bistros will always be more than happy to promote your new business, as long as it isn’t trying to compete with their business.
 If this is the case, this should probably be a location that you avoid promoting so you don’t make any enemies.

-If your business is something that wouldn't look out of place being promoted at a pharmacy, this is a good place to distribute flyers.
-A lot of people visit the pharmacy for their weekly medicine and other items for their homes, and this business always allows people to promote their own, smaller, business.
+If your business is something that wouldn’t look out of place being promoted at a pharmacy, this is a good place to hang flyers.
+A lot of people visit the pharmacy for their weekly medicine and other items for their homes, and this business always allows people to promote their own, smaller, business via flyer distribution.

 If you aren’t worried too much about bringing in a big crowd with your flyers, factories around your city or town are always a good place to promote your business.
 These factories are sometimes pictured in news stories, and people visit them for tours and job opportunities.
 While you might not get a lot of promotions right away, you will gain them with time.
 Just make sure the flyers stay fresh.